IvanGDR/Packaging-Python-code-and-dependencies-for-Astra-Streaming-function/README.md

 >Notes:<br>
 >
->For this task I am using a virtual environment but this may not neccesary.
+>For this task I am using a virtual environment but this may not necesary.
 >
 >The python version being used is 3.8.
 >